Casamigos

 Casamigos, often Casamigos Tequila, is an American tequila company founded by George Clooney, Rande Gerber and Mike Meldman.
 It has been owned by Diageo since 2017.

-Casamigos went on to become the fastest-growing spirits brand of 2022.
-Friends Gerber and Clooney started the company intending to make tequila according to their personal tastes and for their personal use, with no intent of taking the company public.
-The name Casamigos is a portmanteau of the Spanish casa (house) and amigos (friends), thus "house of friends."
+Casamigos was named "Supreme Brand Champion" of 2022 by The Spirits Business, as "the fastest-growing spirit brand" of the year.
+Friends Gerber and Clooney created the tequila in 2011 according to their personal tastes and for their personal use; in 2013 they started a company and began selling to the public.
+The name Casamigos is a portmanteau of the Spanish casa (house) and amigos (friends), thus "house of friends".

 It was purchased in June 2017 by the multinational beverage company Diageo for $700 million plus up to a further $300 million based on the brand's performance.
 The purchase equated to Diageo paying almost $500 a bottle.